cardano-foundation/developer-portal/docs/portal-style-guide.md

 ## Markdown Examples

 This page will help you learn about the Markdown used in the Cardano Developer Portal, but the list is not intended to be exhaustive.
-Read the [docusaurus markdown features](https://docusaurus.io/docs/next/markdown-features) for more examples.
+Read the [docusaurus Markdown features](https://docusaurus.io/docs/next/markdown-features) for more examples.

 Let's start with the basics: